CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 all flow records intended for profiling.

 How does flow profiling work?
-In a nutshell, if a record satisfies a filter of a channel, it will be label with the channel and the profile to which the channel belongs and will be also send for evaluation to all subscribers of the channel.
+In a nutshell, if a record satisfies a filter of a channel, it will be labeled with the channel and the profile to which the channel belongs and will be also sent for evaluation to all subscribers of the channel.
 For example, let us consider the tree hierarchy above.
-All flow records will be always send to all channels of "live" profile as mentioned earlier.
+All flow records will be always sent to all channels of "live" profile as mentioned earlier.
 If a flow record satisfies the filter of the channel "ch1", the record will be labeled with the profile "live" and the channel "ch1".
-Because the flow belongs to the channel "ch1" it will be also send for evaluation to all subscribers of this channel i.e. to the channels of the profiles "emails" and "buildings" that have this channel ("ch1") in their source list.
+Because the flow belongs to the channel "ch1" it will be also sent for evaluation to all subscribers of this channel i.e. to the channels of the profiles "emails" and "buildings" that have this channel ("ch1") in their source list.
 If the record doesn't satisfy the filter, it will not be distributed to the subscribers.
-However, if the record satisfies the channel "ch2" and the channels of the profiles "emails" and "buildings" are also subscribers of the channel "ch2", the record will be send them too.
+However, if the record satisfies the channel "ch2" and the channels of the profiles "emails" and "buildings" are also subscribers of the channel "ch2", the record will be sent them too.
 Thus, the record can get to any channel in different ways but labeled can be only once.

 For now, following plugins support profiling provided by this plugin: